Piles or Hemorrhoids

 There are two types of piles:

-- External—external ones are found outside.
-External piles can be single or multiple, depending on how many there are and where they’re located on your body (for example, right above your anus.
-Most people have some pile problem at least once in their lives–it’s so common that many don’t even realize they have it!
+- External: external ones are found outside.
+External piles can be single or multiple, depending on how many there are and where they’re located on your body (for example, right above your anus).
+Most people have some sort of pile problem at least once in their lives—it’s so common that many don’t even realise they have it!

 SYMPTOMS AND CAUSES